MicroCoreLabs/Projects/README.md

-	EPROM Emulator - Small PCB which uses Teensy 4.0 to emulate up a 64KB 27C512 EPROM MCL64_Tester - Extensive, menu-based, tests for the Commodore 64 motherboard MCLZ8 TRS-80 Emulator - Emulates a TRS-80 Model 1 inside of a Teensy microcontroller board
+	EPROM Emulator - Small PCB which uses Teensy 4.0 to emulate up a 64KB 27C512 EPROM MCL64_Tester - Extensive, menu-based, tests for the Commodore 64 motherboard MCLZ8 TRS-80 Emulator - Emulates a TRS-80 Model 1 inside of a Teensy microcontroller board MCL_TRS_NABU - Emulates a TRS-80 Model 1 using the MCLZ8 which runs inside of a NABU Personal Computer

 For questions email me at www.MicroCoreLabs.com